zikunz/smart-facility-access-system/Lab 4/README.md

 # Lab 4: IR Remote Control Texting Over an Asynchronous Serial (UART) Link

-Make sure we have all of the following, to be delete later:

-- [x] Introduction on what the lab / final project is about

-- [x] Hardware and software tools used

-- [ ] High-level descriptions of goals and how we realize the goals (implementations)

-- [ ] Description of challenges and how we overcame them

-- [ ] What we have learned from the lab / final project

 ## Introduction

 In this lab, students will utilize the Saleae logic analyzer and an IR receiver module to characterize the transmissions when pressing some buttons on an AT&T IR remote control for a specific TV code.
 After decoding the respective waveforms generated after pressing 12 different buttons (i.e., `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `LAST` and `MUTE`), we are able to know which button on the remote control is pressed, before writing a program which uses interrupts to monitor the signal from the IR receiver module and use the remote control to compose messages using the [Multi-Tap Entry Systems](https://en.wikipedia.org/wiki/Multi-tap) to send text messages back and forth between two CC3200 LaunchPad boards over an asynchronous serial (UART) communication channel.